Sarah Henry, Director

-I earned a bachelor’s degree in communications from New England College with a minor in education.
-After working for the Concord Monitor for eight years, and with Including Samuel, I found my home at the Child and Family Development Center in 2009.
+I earned a bachelor’s degree in communications from New England College with a minor in education in 1999.
+After working for the Concord Monitor for eight years and with Including Samuel, I found my home at the Child and Family Development Center in 2009.

 My favorite part of each day is getting to greet the families, children and staff.
-I like compiling the newsletter, helping out in classrooms, getting lost in paperwork and organizing everything.
+I love helping out in classrooms, getting lost in paperwork, and organizing everything!

 Outside of the center I work part time as an assistant for a before- and after-school program in Gilmanton.
 I spend as much time as possible with friends and family including my son, Patrick, our cat, Beastie.
 I have a weakness for sweet tea and anything mint; and love reading, walking, the outdoors, and singing to the radio.
 After trying worm composting for a few years, I transitioned into vegetable gardens and love to share the bounty!